-The 2015-2016 season marks 38 years since Michael Pratt came to Princeton to conduct the Princeton University Orchestra— a relationship that has resulted in the ensemble’s reputation as one of the finest university orchestras in the United States.
-Audiences and critics on both sides of the Atlantic have noted the Orchestra’s innovative programming and excellence of its performances.
+The 2017-2018 season marks 40 years since Michael Pratt came to Princeton to conduct the Princeton University Orchestra— a relationship that has resulted in the ensemble’s reputation as one of the finest university orchestras in the United States.

 The chief architect of Princeton’s certificate Program in Musical Performance, Pratt has served as its director since its inception in 1991.
 This unique Program has received national attention, resulting in Princeton’s becoming a major destination for talented and academically gifted students.
-Pratt also established a partnership between Princeton and the Royal College of Music, London that every year sends Princeton students to study in London.
-He is also director of the Richardson Chamber Players at Princeton, a resident performing and teaching ensemble comprised of Princeton’s performance faculty.
+Pratt also established a partnership between Princeton and the Royal College of Music that every year sends Princeton students to study in London.
+He is also co-founder of the Richardson Chamber Players.

-Michael Pratt was educated at the Eastman School of Music and Tanglewood, and his teachers have included Gunther Schuller, Gustav Meier, Leonard Bernstein and Otto Werner Mueller.
+Pratt was educated at the Eastman School of Music and Tanglewood, and his teachers have included Gunther Schuller, Gustav Meier, and Otto Werner Mueller.
 He was a founder of the Opera Festival of New Jersey, and was also Music Director of the Delaware Valley Philharmonic for 21 years.
 He was Associate Conductor of the New Jersey Symphony, where he worked with major artists such as Garrick Ohlsson, Maureen Forrester, and Lynn Harrell.
-He is currently Principal Conductor of American Repertory Ballet.
-He has also conducted the orchestras of Boston, Atlanta, Buffalo, Detroit, Indianapolis, and Odessa, Ukraine.
-This June he will make his debut with Philadelphia’s Pennsylvania Ballet, conducting Hindemith’s The Four Temperaments in the celebrated choreography by George Balanchine.
+He has also conducted the orchestras of Boston, Atlanta, Buffalo, Detroit, Indianapolis, Odessa, Ukraine, and the Pennsylvania Ballet.